caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 ---
 title: We Are Hiring!
 description: >-
-  With positions available in a multitiude of concentrations and skills, bring your innovation, collaboration, and enthusiasm to the CaseIT team.
+  Join the CaseIT 2021 Organizing Committee and bring your innovation, collaboration, and enthusiasm to the CaseIT team.

   Do you have what it takes?
 We know you do.